SymbolNotFound/numberscrabble/rules.md

 # Rules of Number Scrabble

-1. Two players alternate turns, picking an available number from 1 to 9
+1. Two players alternate turns, picking an available number between 1 ..
+9 (inclusive).

-2. Players cannot choose a number that has already been chosen by either player
+2. Players cannot choose a number that has already been chosen by either player.

-3. The first player to collect three numbers that sum to 15 wins If a player has four or five numbers, any set of three counts
+3. The first player to collect three numbers that sum to 15 wins! \
+   If a player has four or five numbers, any set of three counts.